Wayne Horsburgh

-Wayne Horsburgh (born 11 June 1955, in Benalla, Victoria) is an Australian country music entertainer.
+Wayne Horsburgh (born 11 June 1955, in Benalla, Victoria) is an Australian country music singer.
 He currently lives near Sydney, Australia, and Branson, Missouri, United States.

+Biography

+Horsburgh's was born in Benalla, Victoria in 1955, being influenced by performers such as Slim Whitman, Frank Ifield, Jim Reeves and Marty Robbins, he also decided on a career in entertainment.

-Horsburgh's career began at the age of 11 when he formed his own dance band in rural Victoria[1].
-In 1978, he was asked by Buddy Williams (An Australian pioneer of country music)[2] to tour Australia.
-By 1979, Horsburgh had moved to Sydney to pursue his musical career[8].
+He started a career of his own at the age of 11 when he formed his own dance band in rural Victoria.
+In 1978, he was asked by Buddy Williams (an Australian pioneer of country music) to tour Australia.
+By 1979, Horsburgh had moved to Sydney to pursue his musical career.